 As for the architecture of the 3rd generation processors, it comes with Intel 64 architecture that has a few distinguishable features and functionalities like:

 - SMEP or Supervisor Mode Execution Protection

 - Intel Advanced Encryption Standard New Instructions or AES-NI and

 - PCLMULQDQ instructions.

-The interfaces of the 3rd Generation processor are also different and are suitable for memory support of the system depending on its features and provides support to different components such as:
+The interfaces of the 3rd generation processor are also different and are suitable for memory support of the system depending on its features and provide support to different components such as:

 - Both the channels of DDR3 UDIMM or Unbuffered Dual In-Line Memory Modules

 - The SO-DIMM or Unbuffered Small Outline Dual In-Line Memory Modules that come with two DIMMs in each channel maximum

 - The single and dual-channel memory organization styles and

 - The data burst length of eight for all available memory association modes.